DBCDK/triton/README.md

     `withExactFrequency` perform exact match search for each scan term to adjust term frequencies, defaults to true.

-    `fieldType` normalize input term before scan using analysis phases defined by this field type, defaults to dbc-phrase.
+    `fieldType` normalize input term before scan using analysis phases defined by this field type, defaults to dbc-scan.

 * **Success Response:**